 Project outcomes will result in qualifications better aligned to current industry needs and regulatory requirements, leading to clear and sustainable career pathways to support existing and future growth in the industry.

-A project Technical Committee is being established with members selected for their expertise relevant to the project’s diverse aspects.
+A project Technical Committee has been being established with members selected for their expertise relevant to the project’s diverse aspects.

 Project fact sheet